R-Mob/Z-iNterior-Dataset/README.md

 ## 📫 Contact

-For collaborations or inquiries, please reach out to [Your Name] via GitHub or open an issue in this repo.
+For collaborations or inquiries, please reach out via GitHub or open an issue in this repo.

 ---